oalfonso-o/mkdocs/docs/posts/python_async.md

 - **in FastAPI in ~2.4 secs**
 - **in Flask in ~12 secs**

-This is because each `sleep(1)` in FastAPI can be awaited, so all the IO operations can delegate the execution to another request.
-In Flask we have to wait all those seconds.
+Much better performance now with FastAPI.

-Also arrived to this point, is worth it to mention that Flask development web server is using threads by default, that's the reason of seeing 1k requests with 10 secs of sleep each one resolved in 12 secs, in a totally synchronous program it would take 1_000 * 10 -> 10_000 secs.
+Also arrived to this point, it is worth to mention that Flask development web server is using threads by default (the amount of threads used depends on how many threads your machine can handle), that's the reason of seeing 1k requests with 10 secs of sleep each one resolved in 12 secs, in a totally synchronous program it would take 1_000 * 10 -> 10_000 secs.

+What we are seeing here is the comparison of concurrency using coroutines in FastAPI and threads in Flask when having to process 10 IO operations * 1k requests, which means 10k IO operations concurrently.

+We see in this specific case that FastAPI with coroutines has much higher throughput than Flask using threads, and in general, we can say that coroutines manage better the context switching than threads.

+What is sure here is that after the learnings of WSGI and synchronous frameworks, smarter guys than us have decided to implement a new protocol called ASGI which replaces WSGI, and FastAPI has been released 8 years after Flask with all these learnings being totally async.

 #### 5. Flask single-thread vs FastAPI single-thread (spoiler: this is the sexy chapter)